giovannabbottino/notebook/_docs/data_structure/tree.md

 #### B-Tree

 A generalized form of the binary search tree.
 Unlike a binary tree, allows its nodes to have more than two child and each node can contain more than one key.
 The B-Tree is a type of self-balancing tree that sorts data in logarithmic time.

-As follown there are some important terms to know about a tree.

 ## Implement a Binary Search Tree
 {: #implement}